 Sit tight, folks.
 You’re in for a long one.
 This is a sample chapter I’ve put together on my self-made Jewish heritage trip to Slovakia for a book I’ll hopefully get to write.

-I met Mark in the lobby of my hotel and he suggested to eat at the on-site restaurant.
+I met Mark in the lobby of my hotel and he suggested eating at the on-site restaurant.
 “They have great food,” he promised.

 After we grabbed a table, he said he wouldn’t be eating and shrugged off the menu when I asked for a recommendation.
 “It’s all good,” he said, accented with a nihilistic laugh.
 “I have no gastronomical sense.”

-The conversation was pleasant in between sips of my run-of-the-mill local Pilsner and bites of chicken breast doused in a mushroom sauce.
+I enjoyed our conversation between sips of my run-of-the-mill local Pilsner and bites of chicken breast doused in a mushroom sauce.
 I don’t proclaim to have a wonderfully reliable “gastronomical sense” myself, but it gave me the calories I needed for the evening.

 “I don’t know what I’m doing,” he said with a sardonic chuckle.

 And it’s not as if he had a special interest in heritage or ancestry.
 At least, that’s what he told me later on as we sped along country roads.
 I thought since he’d been helping people like me reconnect with their heritage, it would spark an interest in his own.
 But it didn’t and I ultimately wasn’t surprised.
 Most Europeans I’ve interacted with have shown relative indifference to their heritage, knowing that their family had been in the same country for centuries.
 Some had even gone so far as to admit jealousy of people from the Americas who know they’re the product of different heritages and can trace that ancestry back to faraway places.